Making sense of menopause, together.

 • Condoms — Condoms help prevent pregnancy and also reduce the spread of sexually transmitted infections.

 • Surgery — Procedures such as tubal ligation (sometimes called “getting your tubes tied”) may be an option if you don’t want to become pregnant in the future.
-A male partner may also have a vasectomy to help prevent pregnancy, according to University Hospitals.
+A male partner may also have a vasectomy to help prevent pregnancy.

 Ways To Improve Your Chances of Pregnancy